manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 Recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices, and offering an outstanding candidate experience while being a reliable partner for MakerDAO's hiring needs.

 #### Vision
-Build a thriving ecosystem of Maker Core Units and integrated commercial projects, fulfilling their recruitment needs through Maker Talent as a one stop-shop for best talent in Blockchain.
-Maker Talent sources and recruits for the Maker Community in an efficient and transparent way, while providing state-of-art candidate experience.
+Build a thriving ecosystem of Maker Core Units and integrated commercial projects, fulfilling their recruitment needs through Maker Talent as a one-stop shop for best talent in Blockchain.
+Maker Talent sources and recruits for the Maker Community in an efficient and transparent way, while providing state-of-the-art candidate experience.

 #### Our Values